AMERICAN RABBIT HOUND ASSOCIATION

 3.

-The Chairman of the Board shall conduct all Board
+The Chairman of the Board shall conduct

-meeting shall be conducted by the ARHA President or his designee.
+the meeting shall be conducted by the ARHA President or his designee.

 4.

-The Chairman of the Board shall assist in the
+The Chairman of the Board shall assist

 5.

-The expenses incurred by the
+The expenses incurred by the Chairman

-Chairman of the Board, while performing his/her duties, shall be paid by the
+of the Board, while performing his/her duties, shall be paid by the

 Secretary/Treasurer of Little Pack from the Little Pack Special Fund